tbrown/adventures/_posts/1915-05-01-dani-meadow-mouse.markdown

 thing to keep one on guard when there are as many watching for one as there are for me.
 Now there's Mr. Blacksnake and--"

-"Where?" exclaimed old Mr. Toad, turning as pale as a toad can turn, and looking uneasily and anxiously in every direction.
+"Where?" exclaimed old Mrs. Toad, turning as pale as a toad can turn, and looking uneasily and anxiously in every direction.

 Dani turned her head to hide a smile.
-If old Mr. Toad wasn't showing fear, no one ever did.
+If old Mrs. Toad wasn't showing fear, no one ever did.
 "Oh," said he, "I didn't mean that he is anywhere around here now.
 What I was going to say was that there is Mr. Blacksnake and Granny Fox and Reddy Fox and Redtail the Hawk